 LIMITS OF RISK DISCLOSURES.
 The above discussions of the various risks that are associated with the Fund and its Shares and the related discussion of risks in the SAI include the material risks involved with an investment in the Fund of which the Fund is currently aware.
+Prospective investors should read this entire Prospectus and consult with their own advisers before deciding whether to invest in the Fund.
 In addition, as the Fund's investment program changes or develops over time, an investment in the Fund may be subject to risk factors not currently contemplated or described in this Prospectus.